 Jenn’s worked in Papua New Guinea as a volunteer med-evac pilot (via floatplane) and health educator in rural villages.
 She’s also worked with middle & high school students for 8+ years in various ways, including a rock-climbing instructor and rugby coach, and has always found this age group to be life-giving.
 Jenn also has her Airframe & Powerplant Certificate, and worked in Seattle as an aircraft mechanic for floatplane and landplane fleets—for the majority of her time there, she was the only female mechanic in the company.

-Aviation tends to be a prominent piece of Jenn’s story, but it’s always only been one piece, intertwined with social justice issues that were unavoidable for her as a woman of color in a predominantly male (and military) industry.
-These intersections in her experiences are a main reason why Jenn is really looking forward to the opportunity to teach math and science in a way that does not feel separate from our efforts towards integrity, community engagement, and courage.
+Aviation tends to be a prominent piece of Jenn’s story, but it’s only been one piece, intertwined with social justice issues that were unavoidable for her as a woman of color in a predominantly male (and military) industry.
+These intersections in her experiences are a main reason why Jenn is really looking forward to the opportunity to teach math and science in a way that does not feel separate from our efforts towards integrity, community, and courage.

 Jenn loves to garden, cook, read science fiction books, backpack, make good coffee, ask questions, watch hockey and rugby, take polaroid photos, and pet her cats (and any other animal that will let her).

 Jenn lives with her husband Andrew and their two cats, Tiger and Kuma.

 B.A.
 Community Studies, University of California, Santa Cruz; Aviation Maintenance Technology, San Diego Miramar College.